 From Dust to Essence

 I published my first coloring book.
 Adult coloring was trending at the time, and I saw a need from people in my circle for some kind of soul-searching mental health.
 It just seemed like a lot of mothers among my friends of writers were suffering from some kind of depression or anxiety, something that just seemed like a result of getting lost in motherhood.
-And in the hospital, coloring was a big deal among mental health patients as a form of therapy.

 The first step of the coloring book was to do some research on spirituality concepts and psychology and find it’s Venn.